Multi-Antenna Coded Caching for Multi-Access Networks with Cyclic Wrap-Around: Performance Comparison and Analyses

 \subsubsection{Normalized delivery time versus memory tradeoff of the scheme in Theorem \ref{thm_general}}

 When $r=1$, the network model reduces to the multi-antenna dedicated cache network, and in that case, our scheme in Theorem~\ref{thm_general} reduces to the multi-antenna scheme in \cite{NPR}.
-In Fig.~\ref{fig:comp_rate}, we present the normalized delivery time versus memory tradeoff for a network with $K=30$, $N=30$, $L=3$, and $r$ takes values from one to three.
+In Fig.~\ref{fig:comp_rate}, we present the normalized delivery time versus memory tradeoff for a network with $K=30$, $N=30$, $L=3$, and $r$ takes values from two to four.
 When the number of caches accessible to each user $r$ increases, the normalized delivery time $T_n$ decreases as more contents are locally available to the users from the caches.
 Note that the scheme in Theorem~\ref{thm_general} requires $K \geq r(t+L)$ which implies $t \leq \floor{\frac{K}{r}-L}$.
 When $M=\frac{N}{r}$, users get their demanded files directly from their accessible caches, hence $T_n = 0$.
 When $M=0$, the normalized delivery time required in all the cases is $T_n = {K}/{L}=10$.
 When $r=3$ and $M=9$, the condition $K = rt+L$ is satisfied.
-Hence, we can achieve the optimal normalized delivery time $T_n=1/10$ using the scheme in case $(a)$ in Theorem~\ref{thm1}.
+Hence, we can achieve the optimal normalized delivery time $T_n=1/10$ using the scheme in case (a) in Theorem~\ref{thm1}.
 When $r=3$, the scheme in Theorem $4$ can be applied as $r \mid K$ and $r \mid L$.
 In that case, the scheme in Theorem $4$ completely characterizes the optimal normalized delivery times versus memory tradeoff, under uncoded placement and one-shot delivery.
 Note that the scheme in Theorem $4$ achieves full local caching gain, full coded caching gain, and full multiplexing gain (optimal performance under uncoded placement and one-shot delivery), whereas, the scheme in Theorem \ref{thm_general} achieves only full local caching gain and full multiplexing gain.
+When $r=4$ and $\frac{K-t}{r-1}\in \mathbb{N}$, the scheme in \cite{CBWC} is valid.
+From Fig. \ref{fig:comp_rate}, it is evident that the scheme in \cite{CBWC} achieves a better performance compared to the scheme in Theorem~\ref{thm_general} for $2 \leq M \leq 7$.

 For further comparison, we list all the known multi-antenna schemes for the cyclic wrap-around MACC networks with their performances and constraints in Table \ref{table:summary}.
 The subpacketization levels mentioned for Construction IV and Scheme in Remark \ref{const4_conseq} correspond to the subpacketization levels obtained by using EPDAs from Construction III in \cite{NPR}.
 For the scheme in \cite{CBWC}, we obtained the subpacketization level by using the $(K^{\prime},\binom{K^{\prime}}{t},\binom{K^{\prime}-1}{t-1},\binom{K^{\prime}}{t+1})$ PDA.